haskelladdict/sconcho/sconcho/doc/manual.rst

 and then the number of repeats in the appearing repeat dialog.

-Row repeats can be deleted by marking (at least one) row within the repeat.
+A row repeat can be deleted by marking (at least one) row within the repeat.
 Selecting *delete row repeat* in the **Row And Column Management Menu** will then delete the repeat.
-You can delete several repeats simultaneously by selecting several rows, each one part of a different repeat.

 Inserting and Deleting Columns and Rows in the Chart